Nahyn/OBS_Music_plugin/README.md

 ![image](https://user-images.githubusercontent.com/13376018/184087409-b38bfc8a-d278-4755-bc49-d42b1e5b9212.png)

 There you go !
-You should be able to open "music_plugin.html" in your favorite browser and it should work !
+Opening "music_plugin.html" in some browser might not work but don't worry, it's gonna work in OBS !

 # Adding the plugin in OBS